BOFAS Malawi mini-Fellowship

 BOFAS has agreed to support an opportunity for up to two Orthopaedic Trainees to visit and work alongside the Orthopaedic Departments of The Queen Elizabeth Central Hospital and The Beit CURE International Hospital in Blantyre, Malawi.

-The Fellowship supervisors will be: Dr Jes Bates, (email@example.com) and Mr Kyle James respectively (firstname.lastname@example.org).
-The duration will be between 4 and 52 weeks with permission from the team in Malawi.
+The Fellowship supervisor will be: Dr Jes Bates, (email@example.com).
+The duration can be between 4 and 52 weeks with permission from the team in Malawi.

 The objectives are:

 To experience and assist with the trauma management at Queen Elizabeth Central Hospital, with a focus on that relating to the foot and ankle.

 To experience and assist with the surgical management of paediatric foot and ankle problems managed at Beit Cure International Hospital.